SAMazumder/SAMazumder.github.io/index.md

 Former mathematician(?).
 B.Sc. in Mathematics and M.Sc. in Applied Mathematics from Toronto Metropolitan University.

-In a past life, I was a biochemist with a focus on plant physiology (U of T.
+In a past life, I was a biochemist with a focus on plant physiology (U of T).

 Slowly trying to make the world a better place.